Posted 2 years ago

-This is a really lovely footed rose bowl, decorated in poly-chrome gold and silver colored enamels, on root beer brown glass, with an applied glass piecrust rim.
+This is a really lovely footed rose bowl, decorated in poly-chrome gold and platinum colored enamels, on root beer brown glass, with an applied glass piecrust rim.

 It's very interesting because it has an applied glass British registration lozenge diamond applied over the pontil.
 In my experience, these applied glass registration lozenges are rarely seen on Victorian British art glass glass.
 The British registration lozenge usage was discontinued after 1883.